mattoraptor/Blackjack/README.md

 `runcoverage.bat` will run nunit tests and show a report showing your current code coverage

-## First Story - In Progress
+## First Story - Done
 Player can choose wager between 1 and 50, and it uses the wager correctly in the game.
-We still need to test the winning situation, as well as the subtraction.
+Also the wager is clamped to the allowed range.

+## Second Story - In Progress
+Wagers are paid out 3:2 (wagering $100 pays $150 on a win).
+Losing costs what you wager.